Aditim2410/Events/README.md

-#How to get value for internal cell of table added
+#How to get value for internal cell of  static table added